Indonesian art

-Indonesia also has experienced a long history, with each period leaves distinctive art.
-From prehistoric cave paintings and megalithic ancestral statues of Central Sulawesi, tribal wooden carving traditions of Toraja and Asmat people, graceful Hindu-Buddhist art of classical Javanese civilization which produced Borobudur and Prambanan, vivid Balinese paintings and performing arts, Islamic arts of Aceh, to contemporary arts of modern Indonesian artists.
-Both Indonesian diversity and history add to the complexity of defining and identifying what is Indonesian art.
+Indonesia also has experienced a long history, with each period leaving distinctive art.
+From prehistoric cave paintings and megalithic ancestral statues of Central Sulawesi, tribal wooden carving traditions of Toraja and Asmat people, graceful Hindu-Buddhist art of classical Javanese civilization which produced Borobudur and Prambanan, vivid Balinese paintings and performing arts, and Islamic arts of Aceh, to contemporary arts of modern Indonesian artists, both Indonesian diversity and history add to the complexity of defining and identifying what is Indonesian art.

 Visual art

 Painting

 Lubang Jeriji Saléh cave, one of the oldest known figurative paintings in the world, a depiction of a bull, has been dated to be 40,000 years old.

 Prehistoric cave paintings were discovered in numbers of sites in Indonesia.
 The notable ones are those in caves of Maros Regency in South Sulawesi, also in Sangkulirang-Mengkalihat karst formation in East Kutai and Berau Regency in East Kalimantan.
-The cave paintings was estimated dated from circa 40,000 years old.
+The cave paintings were estimated to be about 40,000 years old.